Jackson Walker LLP - The Inside View

 The first stage: recruitment on and off campus

-OCIs are conducted by hiring partners and attorneys from local recruiting committees.
-During the OCI interview, JW interviewers ask questions to “learn more about the candidate’s background and experience” to figure out whether what they are looking for in a firm “is consistent with what JW offers.”
+On-Campus Interviews (OCIs) are conducted by attorneys in practice areas that have a summer associate hiring need.
+During the OCI interview, JW interviewers aim to “learn more about the candidate’s background and experience” in order to determine whether what they are looking for in a firm “is consistent with what JW offers.”

 Top tips for this stage:

-“Learn about our firm and the interviewers in advance of the interview so you can ask informed questions that demonstrate your interest in our firm.” – Jonathan Neerman, hiring partner
+“Learn about our firm and the interviewers in advance of the interview so you can ask informed questions that demonstrate your interest in our firm.”
+Jonathan Neerman, firm-wide hiring partner

 Callbacks

-Candidates that impress at OCI get invited back for an interview with partners and associates from the recruiting committee.
-This usually includes six-to-eight attorneys from the practice areas that the candidate has expressed an interest.
-During callback, the questioning is to “to see whether the candidate possesses the core qualities that JW finds lead to success at our firm.”
+Candidates who stand out during OCI are invited back for an interview with partners and associates in the office.
+This usually includes six-to-eight attorneys from the practice areas that the candidate has expressed an interest in.
+During the callback interview, the focus is on assessing “whether the candidate possesses the core qualities that JW finds lead to success at our firm.”
 These qualities include “a strong work ethic, leadership capabilities, a strong academic record and self-motivation.”
-Candidates should again arrive “prepared to ask questions and provide answers that show particular interest in the firm and the interviewers,” with a focus on career longevity
+Candidates should again arrive “prepared to ask questions and provide answers that show particular interest in the firm and the interviewers,” with a focus on career longevity.

 Top tips for this stage: